Everything you need to know about Parkour

-- Develop a freedom of thought ¬and learn to act.
+- Develop freedom of thought - and learn to act.

 That’s the philosophical point of view we use every day.

-Parkour can also help people face their personal problems as they learn that with each physical object they overcome they have the mental ability to tackle all challenges they encounter.
-It’s about visualisation and applying the same equality to all obstacles.
+Parkour can also help people face their personal problems as they learn that with each physical object, they overcome they have the mental ability to tackle all challenges they encounter.
+It’s about visualization and applying the same equality to all obstacles.

 When training, the mental side is as fundamental to success as the physical.
 It helps you to discover who you are, what you can do, and also what you can’t do.